 Imagine you've developed a website and instrumented it with New Relic's Browser monitoring.
 New Relic's core feature set provides a lot of information, but you want something custom.
 You want to decide if a new design for your site will better engage your users.
 In other words, you want to A/B test a design and make a decision based on the data.

-The New Relic One software development kit (SDK) allows you to create, serve, publish, and deploy applications to New Relic One.
+The New Relic One software development kit (SDK) allows you to create, serve, publish, and deploy applications to the New Relic platform.
 It also provides a host of React components for gathering data, presenting information, handling user interactions, and more.
 You use components like

 Dropdown to create an interactive experience that looks and feels native to New Relic.
 You use